 You like oceanography, coastal sciences AND environmental sciences and want a degree flexible enough to provide multiple career options.

-About Coastal Environmental Science
+About the Coastal Environmental Sciences Major

 The major has a low teacher-student ratio, so small classes are guaranteed.
 Graduates are prepared for employment and post-graduate study.
 Those choosing post-graduate study are ready for pre-med, pre-law, pre-dental, pre-vet, pre-Masters of Public Health, and pre-disciplinary graduate study.
 Those entering the workforce have many career options.
 If you have a demonstrated strength in science, math, complex problem-solving, and enjoy field work, then this is the degree path for you.